ameyrupji/macpro-5-1/README.md

 Now this resulted in my upgrade journey starting with a lot of research work!
 I did lot of the reading and searching online but never new of this fb group [Mac.Pro.Upgrade](https://www.facebook.com/groups/Mac.Pro.Upgrade).
 I would recommend every one on however far in this journey to join this group.

+One thing that has been very helpful throughout this journey is the Mac Pro Technical documentation which can be found [here]().
+I will try to point out some of my findings so that folks following along will not have to do the similar research.

 ### Flashing the 4,1 to make it 5,1

 I began by flashing my 4,1 to 5,1 It was a farley simple process.
 I will link the iFixit Guide [here]()